 While the JCEM study suggested that moderate caffeine intake is beneficial for most healthy individuals, high intake was not, as it can cause serious heart problems, such as disorders in heart rhythm, as noted by the NIH.

-Another factor to consider is caffeine sensitivity, which causes some people to experience side effects even when ingesting smaller amounts, according to an FDA article.
+Another factor to consider is caffeine sensitivity, which causes some people to experience side effects even from ingesting smaller amounts, according to an FDA article.

 Signs of too much caffeine or caffeine sensitivity include:

 It is worth a reminder that the JCEM study participants were free of cardiometabolic disease at the onset.
-Should people with heart disease start taking 200–300 mg of caffeine?
+This begs the question: Should people with heart disease start taking 200–300 mg of caffeine?

 The Epoch Times put the question to cardiologist Dr. Leonard Pianko, who urges people with heart disease to pay attention to how the caffeine source affects them.

-“Caffeine is a stimulant and logically should increase blood pressure and heart rate, which it does in some people,” he said in an email.
+“Caffeine is a stimulant and logically should increase blood pressure and heart rate, which it does in some people,” Pianko wrote in an email.
 “However, in this large study, those who drank a moderate amount of coffee had the lowest risk for new-onset CM.”

 Pianko stated that he is a big proponent of preliminary studies because they allow the medical community to discover things that may be counterintuitive.
 That said, he advises caution, as one study is not enough to make long-term medical observations.